 Port Colborne Historical & Marine Museum

 The Port Colborne Historical & Marine Museum, located at 280 King Street, features a heritage village of century-old buildings in a landscaped setting of historic gardens, pathways, picket fences, and a covered pavilion with picnic tables and park benches.
 The 1869 Georgian-Revival style of Williams Home serves as the main exhibit gallery, interpreting the history of Port Colborne and the Welland Canal through a variety of ever-changing exhibits.
-The Heritage Village includes a log schoolhouse, the Sherk-Toupe log home, the F.W.
-Woods Blacksmith Shop, timber frame cabin and Graf Loom, Arabella's Tea Room and a Carriage House Gift Shop.
+The Heritage Village includes a log schoolhouse, the Sherk-Troup log home, the F.W.
+Woods Blacksmith Shop, timber frame cabin and Graf Loom, Arabella's Tea Room, and Carriage House.
 The wheelhouse from the Yvon Dupre tugboat, the lifeboat from the S.S.
 Hochelaga and Marine Exhibit Lighthouse form a small marine park facing King Street.

 Parks, Pavilions, Trails, Fields & Green Spaces